Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Detailed Results

 \subsection{Query Language Variants}

-In Table~\ref{tab:qlang_results}, we report the full numerical results when the query is posed in a target language.
-We consider four variants, differing in the language of the cited document and the remaining evidence documents, following the same notation introduced in Figure~\ref{fig:qlang}: (1) \textbf{All tgt}: all documents in the query language, (2) \textbf{All tgt + Correct En}: cited document in English and all other documents in the query language, (3) \textbf{All En}: all documents in English, and (4) \textbf{All En + Correct tgt}: cited document in the query language and all other documents in English.
-Overall, we find that models tend to prefer citing evidence in the query language, with \textbf{All En + Correct tgt} configuration achieving the highest accuracy in more than half of the cases.
+In~\autoref{tab:qlang_results}, we report the full numerical results when the query is posed in a target language.
+We consider four variants, differing in the language of the cited document and the remaining evidence documents, following the same notation introduced in~\autoref{fig:qlang}: (1) \textbf{$d_c = \ell, d_{\neg c}=\ell$}: all documents in the query language (\ding{108}); (2) \textbf{$d_c=\mathrm{en},d_{\neg c}=\ell$}: cited document in English and all other documents in the query language (\ding{110}); (3) \textbf{$d_c=\mathrm{en},d_{\neg c}=\mathrm{en}$}: all documents in English (\ding{115}); and (4) \textbf{$d_c=\ell,d_{\neg c}=\mathrm{en}$}: cited document in the query language and all other documents in English (\ding{117}).
+Overall, we find that models tend to prefer citing evidence in the query language, with \textbf{$d_c=\ell,d_{\neg c}=\mathrm{en}$} configuration (\ding{117}) achieving the highest accuracy in more than half of the cases.